Zero copula: In English

-The zero copula is far more common in some varieties of Caribbean creoles and African American Vernacular English, where phrases like "where you at?", and "who she?" can occur.
-As in Russian and Arabic, the copula can only be omitted in the present tense; the copula can only be omitted in African American Vernacular English where it can be contracted in Standard American English.
+The zero copula is far more common in some varieties of Caribbean creoles and African American Vernacular English, where phrases like "Where you at?" and "Who she?" can occur.
+As in Russian and Arabic, where the copula can only be omitted in the present tense, the copula can only be omitted in African American Vernacular English when it can be contracted in Standard American English.

 In other languages

 Omission frequently depends on the tense and use of the copula.